 Se zero ou positivo, a pesquisa é realizada da esquerda para a direita pulando os

-primeiros offset
+primeiros offset bytes de

 Se negativo, a pesquisa é realizada da direita para a esquerda pulando os

-últimos offset
+últimos offset bytes de

-e pesquisando pela primeira ocorrência
+haystack e pesquisando pela primeira ocorrência

-de needle
+de needle.

 Nota: